Follow TV Tropes

 Tabletop Games

-• The Unofficial Hollow Knight RPG has this in-universe: A character with the Herbivore trait gains a small bonus to their Cute score, making them better at social interactions where they need to appear friendly and non-threatening.
+• In The Unofficial Hollow Knight RPG, a character with the Herbivore trait gains a small bonus to their Cute score, making them better at social interactions where they need to appear friendly and non-threatening.
 This doesn't necessarily mean that the character is friendly or non-threatening, just that they're more readily perceived as such by others than they would be if they ate meat.

 Video Games

-• Inverted and played straight in Dinosaur King where while the heroes normally use herbivorous dinosaurs, one exception is a Carnotaurus.
+• In Dinosaur King, the heroes normally use herbivorous dinosaurs, with one exception being a Carnotaurus.

-• Subverted in Dino System Unless attacked, most herbivores are usually quite placid and ignore the player.
+• In Dino System, most herbivores are usually quite placid and ignore the player unless they are attacked.
 Which can make it all the more surprising during survivor mode when a calm male Triceratops enters breeding condition and suddenly starts trying to kill the human survivor.

-• Downplayed in Don't Starve; beefalo are aggressive during mating season (when their hindquarters turn red), but otherwise neutral.
+• Beefalo are aggressive during mating season (when their hindquarters turn red), but otherwise neutral.
 If you attack one, all beefalo in the area will fight back.

 • The underground rabbit folk are militantly vegan.
 If you carry or pick up any meat, fish, or monster meat product or meat-derived foodstuff in their presence, they will attack relentlessly.
 This includes rabbits you have "befriended" with carrots.